drfloyd5/PizzaTime/README.md

 1. Setup Development environment.
 2. Clone the repo.
 4. Make a branch.
 Please include your name, job id*, and candidate id*, and whatever other text you like. (*if you know them.)
+5. Code Solution.
+5. Push branch.

 ### During Interview
-3. Share your desktop.
+1. Share desktop.
-4. Code Solution.
-5. Push branch.
+2. We will have a conversation about your code.
+3. An additional requirement will be raised during the review.
+Some coding will be expected.

 ## Interview Expectations

-1. The development environment may be setup before the interview.
-2. We are looking at your competence, coding style, how your thought process works.
+1. We are looking at your competence, coding style, how your thought process works.
-3. You may prepare as you see fit.
-However, we want to see you code.
-Please do not write a solution and then copy it by hand during the interview.
-4. We will stay out of your way and not ask a bunch of question.
+2. When we as for more coding, we will stay out of your way and not ask a bunch of question.
 Unless we think you are misunderstanding a requirement or are otherwise going a completely wrong direction.
-5. Ask as many questions as you like.
+3. Ask as many questions as you like.
-6. A completed product is not required, but we should be able to tell what direction you are going and be able to extrapolate the rest of your approach.
+4. A completed product is not required, but we should be able to tell what direction you are going and be able to extrapolate the rest of your approach.
-7. We don't expect 100% production quality code.
+5. We don't expect 100% production quality code.
 However please add TODO comments that you feel would be necessary for production quality code.
 Example:
 ```csharp
 var f = File.ReadAllText("c:\\temp\\data.txt"); // TODO: catch exceptions and return default values.
                                                 // TODO: Remove hard coded filename.
 ```
 8. Don't worry about making mistakes.
 It happens, we all know that.
 What is important is what is in the pull request.
 9. We are not going to 100% watch you code the entire time.
 Unfortunately, we have other work we must also attend to.
 But we will keep the meeting window open on the 2nd monitor.
-10. The Pizza Time! owner can be requested to join the meeting.
-(The part of the Pizza Time! owner will be played by one of the interviewers.)

 ## Skill Set Requirements

 1. Feel free to make assumptions about gaps in the requirements.
 If you do, please make a small note of your assumption.
 This will help us refine the project requirements.
 2. Visual Studio or Visual Studio Code may be used.
-3. IDE extensions are fine.
+IDE extensions are fine.
-4. Googling is fine.
-5. Backend coded in .NET 5 or 6
+5. Backend coded in .NET 5+
-6. Front end coded with Angular 11
+6. Front end coded with Angular 11+
 7. Database access should be done with Entity Framework.
    1. Using EF Core In-Memory Database Provider is fine.
 Optionally, The data may be persisted to any backing database EF can work with.
    2. In any case reference data should be present at app start.
 8. Feel free to use google or the rest of the internet.
-9. The visual aesthetic of the website is of minor importance.
-However:
+9. The visual aesthetic of the website is expected to be minimal.
-   3. The overall look should be consistent.
+   1. The overall look should be consistent.
-   4. Form labels and controls should be reasonably placed.
+   2. Form labels and controls should be reasonably placed.

 ## Scenario